simono41/opnsense-prom-exporter/README.md

                         MAIN OPNsense server that should be in `active` state in normal configuration.
   --backup-host BACKUP, -b BACKUP
-                        BACKUP OPNsense server that should be
-                        `hot_standby` state in normal configuration.
+                        BACKUP OPNsense server that should be `hot_standby` state in normal configuration.
   --opnsense-user USER, -u USER
                         OPNsense user.
-Expect to be the same on MAIN and BACKUP servers --opnsense-password PASSWORD, -p PASSWORD
+Expect to be the same on MAIN and BACKUP servers --opnsense-interfaces INTERFACES, -i INTERFACES
+                        OPNsense interfaces (coma separated) list to export trafic rates (bytes/s) (default: wan,lan) --opnsense-password PASSWORD, -p PASSWORD
                         OPNsense password.
 Expect to be the same on MAIN and BACKUP servers --prometheus-instance PROM_INSTANCE
-                        Exporter Instance name, default value computed
-                        with hostname where the server is running.
-Use to
+                        Exporter Instance name, default value computed with hostname where the server is running.
+Use to set the instance label. (default: my-opnsense-prom-exporter-server)
 ```

 You can setup env through `.env` file or environment variables with defined as default values